 With its added College-wide clientele and expanded services, LRI once again underwent a name change, becoming L&S Learning Support Services (LSS).
 LSS continued to grow, adding staff, and increasing its service reach to the College.
 Network services and electronic mail, a student computer lab (InfoLab), and a closed circuit television distribution system typify much of this growth.
 During this time Gilgen also served as editor of the IALL Journal (International Association for Language Learning Technology) and in 1999 became President of the IALLT (formerly NALLD, founded by our first director).

 In 2002, LSS received a major grant from Hewlett-Packard to implement a “mobile language learning environment.”
-As a result, three lab classrooms have been updated with laptop-based computing and language lab capabilities, and wireless devices (laptops, tablet PCs, and handheld PCs) are being used in the classroom.
+As a result, three lab classrooms were updated with laptop-based computing and language lab capabilities, and wireless devices (laptops, tablet PCs, and handheld PCs) began to be used in the classroom.

 In April 2007, after 26 years at the helm, Read Gilgen retired.
 Bruno Browning, LSS associate director for the past 15 years, was appointed the new LSS Director in May 2007, with Lisa Jansen replacing Bruno as the associate director of LSS.
 In 2011, Bruno was appointed to a dual role as the CIO of the College of Letters & Science.

 LSS history is still being written, and we look forward to exciting times ahead as technology continues to enhance the power of the instructor and the learner.